What is Triple Espresso?

 ***Longest running show in history of Iowa.

-Triple Espresso is produced through arranagement with The Daniel Group, a provider of top-quality, professional theater and other entertainment, whose mission is to provide good, wholesome productions that positively impact audiences.
+Triple Espresso is produced by The Daniel Group, a provider of top-quality, professional theater and other entertainment, whose mission is to provide excellent, wholesome productions that positively impact audiences.